History & Staff

 He and his wife, Betsy, have been married for over 40 years.
 When he is not helping families, Bill enjoys fishing, hunting, and collecting coins.

 “When Bill gave me the opportunity to work with him, I was truly honored.
 Just like Bill, my family’s legacy has been about helping people and I hope to blend the heritage of the Yates family into my own.”

-Tom Conway, Sr. has been licensed as a funeral director for almost 30 years and is a fourth generation funeral director.
-Working most of his career for his own family’s funeral home, in 2003 Tom moved on and purchased the Bass Okeechobee Funeral Home, located in Okeechobee, Florida.
+Tom Conway, Sr. has been licensed as a funeral director for more than 30 years and is a fourth generation funeral director.
+Working most of his career for his own family’s funeral home, in 2003 Tom purchased the Bass Okeechobee Funeral Home, located in Okeechobee, Florida.